-Effect of interest rates on the price of Debentures
+Effect of Interest Rates on the Price of convertible debentures

 The market value of the Debentures will fluctuate with the interest rates in effect from time to time.
 Consequently, the market value of the Debentures may decline if general interest rates begin to rise.